Skip to main content

 Authenticate

-Installing CloudThinker to a GitHub Organization requires Organization Owner permissions.
-If you are not an owner, please request an owner to install the app.
+Installing CloudThinker to a GitHub organization requires Organization Owner permissions.
+If you are not an owner, ask an owner to install the app.

 5